pauljickling/whiteboard/README.md

 # Whiteboard

-This project, once built, will be a simple interface for answering questions that might be asked in a coding interview during the dreaded whiteboarding section.
+Whiteboard is a simple interface for answering questions that might be asked in a coding interview during the dreaded whiteboarding section.

-## Expected Features:

-* Randomly selected questions
+Whiteboard saves your previous answers that you can view for questions so you can track your progress at answering questions.

+## Post-MVP Features to be Implemented

+* Javascript that toggles View Answers button
+* Javascript that converts Problem text into HTML
+* Displaying language tags for your answers
+* Marking answers as correct
+* An option for deleting answers
-* The ability to star questions that you want to return to
+* Starring questions that can be returned to
-* Tracking your work
+* Selecting a category of problems to work with

-## Features I definitely don't plan to build:

-* Anything that checks your work